octu0/bitcaskdb/README.md

 ## Development

-1. Get the source:
+1. Get the source

 ```#!bash
 $ git clone https://github.com/prologic/bitcask.git
 ```

-2. Install required tools:
+2. Install required tools

 This library uses [Protobuf](https://github.com/protocolbuffers/protobuf) to serialize data on disk.
 Please follow the instructions for installing `protobuf` on your system.
 You will also need the following Go libraries/tools to generate Go code from Protobuf defs:

-3. Build the project:
+3. Build the project

 ```#!bash
 $ make